 Night of the Demon, AKA Curse of the Demon (1957)

 Satanic Sommelier: Gin, as you like it.
-Or, Newcastle beer.
+Or, Guiness or Newcastle beer.
 A black magic classic in which the supernatural collides with science!
 American professor John Holden (Dana Andrews) arrives in London for a conference on parapsychology only to discover that the colleague he was supposed to meet was killed in a freak accident the day before.
 It turns out that the deceased had been investigating a cult lead by Dr. Julian Karswell (Niall MacGinnis).
 Though a skeptic, Holden is suspicious of the devil-worshiping Karswell.
 Following a trail of mysterious manuscripts, Holden enters a world that makes him question his faith in science.
 It is adapted from the M. R. James story “Casting the Runes” (1911).
-Did you know??
+Fun Fact: Did you know??
 “Passing the runes” became part of the lyrics in The Rocky Horror Show because of this film.

 “Dana Andrews said prunes, Gave him the runes, And passing them used lots of skills.” – lyrics from the opening song to The Rocky Horror Picture Show – ‘Science Fiction Double Feature,’ are due to Night of the Demon.